mensbeam/Arsse/README.md

 # The Advanced RSS Environment

-The Arsse is a news aggregator server which implements multiple synchronization protocols, including [version 1.2][NCNv1] of [NextCloud News][NCN]' protocol and the [Tiny Tiny RSS][TTRSS] protocol (details below).
+The Arsse is a news aggregator server which implements multiple synchronization protocols.
 Unlike most other aggregator servers, The Arsse does not include a Web front-end (though one is planned as a separate project), and it relies on existing protocols to maximize compatibility with existing clients.
+Supported protocols are:

+- [NextCloud News][NCNv1]
+- [Tiny Tiny RSS][TTRSS]
+- [Fever][Fever]

-At present the software should be considered in an "alpha" state: though its core subsystems are covered by unit tests and should be free of major bugs, not everything has been rigorously tested.
-Additionally, many features one would expect from other similar software have yet to be implemented.
+At present the software should be considered in an "alpha" state: many features one would expect from other similar software have yet to be implemented.
 Areas of future work include:

-- Providing more sync protocols (Google Reader, Fever, others)
+- Providing more sync protocols (Google Reader, others)
 - Better packaging and configuration samples
 - A user manual